 - Avoid the usage of slang in your communication.
 Your recipient's attention may be diminished by grammatical faults, so use formal language that is devoid of them.

+If you understand what is appointment confirmation from the receiver’s perspective you will add touch of personalization to your email.
 For a variety of reasons, personalizing your appointment confirmation emails is a good idea.
 The major advantage is that you're starting a direct dialogue with the client, which has the impact of connecting with them.

 Use the client's name in a manner that they are comfortable with.